Trout Flies and Salmon Flies

 Dressing Gray's Needle Tubes

-To dress the needle tubes, the tube should be secured in our new Needle Tube Vice
+To dress the needle tubes, the tube should be secured in a suitable Tube Fly Vice , which can be simply and quickly fitted to any standard fly tying vice.

 The tube fly body may be dressed in the normal way or left undressed to give a simple, very slim silver fly body, as shown in the examples below.